The first female to lead the nation's top space museum has a message for girls

 Ellen Stofan still feels a sense of awe when she walks through the National Air and Space Museum in Washington, D.C., even though she's been its director — the first woman ever to hold the position — since last spring.

-"Whenever I look at things that have actually been in space, it never fails to give me goosebumps," she said in recent interview with Karlie Kloss for The Today Show.
+"Whenever I look at things that have actually been in space, it never fails to give me goosebumps," she said in recent interview with Karlie Kloss for NBC's "Today" show.

 Maybe that's not so surprising for someone who has spent a lifetime immersed in spaceflight.
 Stofan's father was a NASA rocket scientist, and she served as the space agency's chief scientist before being named director of the museum, whose holdings include Charles Lindbergh's "Spirit of St. Louis" and the Apollo 11 command module.
 (The museum is currently closed as a result of the government shutdown.)